pollen-robotics/reachy-2021-docs/content/advanced/specifications/mobile-base-specs/index.md

 - Battery state indicator

 **Emergency Stop:** The emergency stop can be placed on the robot or in the users hands.
-The E-stop instantly shut the whole robot down.
+The E-stop instantly shuts down the entire robot.